How to Know When to Replace Your Patio Doors in Kelowna

 Your patio door’s seal might be leaky if condensation has built up between the glass.

 Condensation can also be tied to bad installation or humidity.

 If the seal fails, air and moisture can collect between the panes.
 This can compromise insulation and energy savings.

 Broken Glass or Other Damage

-Hail can lead to serious structural damage to patio doors.
+Hail can cause major structural damage to patio doors.
 Replace doors with exterior or glass damage.

-Maybe you’re just ready for a modern style.
+Maybe you’re just ready for an updated design.
 A new patio door may help reduce your energy bills and enhance your home’s value.

 ENERGY STAR®-rated models1 include energy efficient options like: